-- A. This type of assistance is defined as follows: - 1.
-The Department of Health and Human Services makes community service block grants to states to provide a broad range of services and activities to assist low-income individuals and alleviate the causes of poverty in a community.
+- 1. The Department of Health and Human Services makes community service block grants to states to provide a broad range of services and activities to assist low-income individuals and alleviate the causes of poverty in a community.
 States may subsequently make grants or enter into contracts with private nonprofit organizations or political subdivisions. - B. This type of assistance is treated as follows: - 1.
 Assistance involving community service block grants is subject to the general rules pertaining to income.